Skip to main content

 Everything families ask about this resort

-It's genuinely one of the best family deals in the Alps.
+It's one of the best family deals in the Alps.
 Kids aged 3–5 get a full week's package — 5 half-day ski lessons, rental gear, a 6-day lift pass, and even free accommodation in the parents' room — all included.
 You book through participating partner hotels on specific weekly dates (arrive Sunday, depart Sunday), and courses run Monday to Friday across the Schruns, St. Gallenkirch, and Gaschurn ski schools.

 It's a sleeper hit for families with beginners.
 Roughly 70% of the terrain is easy to intermediate, with 60km of blue runs across 140km of total pistes.
 There are dedicated kids' areas like the Monti Lux Kinderland in Schruns (with magic carpets and fun circuits) and the Bella Bambini children's world in Silvretta Nova.
 Plus, under-6s ski free with an accompanying adult — just grab their pass at the ticket office.